qodeinvestments/Swan-Documentation/Database Maintenance/Daily Updation/README.md

 1. This code will download the zip file from the dropbox folder and unzip it.
 2. We rename the file as NSEFO_date and upload it to the database.
 ### Stock Options Updation
+1. This code will create symbolwise files and segregate the ticker to create a labelled data.
+2. This labelled data will be split into current month, next month and far month contracts.
+3. Continuous contracts will be then appended to the historical stock options data which is stored on database.
+8. Go through the corporate actions for that day and if there are any adjustments perfrom them individually on that specific stock.
+9. By default this code will generate the stock options data for today, but if need to generate it for a specific date you will have to change the 'date' variable.

 ### Index Options Updation